MIN

 Examples

-We have a movies table that stores the movie details, such as the movie’s title, category, and IMDb rating:
+For the needs of this section, we will create a movies table that stores movie details, such as movie’s title, category, and IMDb rating.

 with a single expression